Status Change Workflows

 - Messages - allows the rep to log a message on the record while changing the status.

 - Procedures - items that can be set to change or update a record while changing the status.

 Rules are the first thing to consider when requesting a status workflow change.
 They review a record for specific items that should be updated before changing a status.
 Rules can be set as required or suggested.
 When a status is changed, the record must have all required rules satisfied before you will be allowed to continue.

-In the example below, you might trying to change an employee records status to "DNA - Do Not Assign."
-You will be unable to continue with this status change because the status has a rule that will not allow this status to change for employees that are currently assigned:
+In the example below, we are trying to change an employee records status to "DNA - Do Not Assign."
+As you can see, we are unable to continue with this status change because the status has a rule that will not allow this status to change for employees that are currently assigned:

 In order to overcome this in this example, you must first end the employee's assignment and try again.

 In the next example, you may be trying to set the employee to 'Eligible and Active' and is now encountering a different rule.
 This rule, however, is not required and is simply suggested.
 In this case, you may continue with the workflow by selecting 'Continue':

 Tasks are follow-up items that should be addressed by anyone attempting to change the status of the record.
 These may be required or requested for the user.
 Tasks can be predefined with set subjects and notes or left for the user to fill in themselves.

 In the example below, a task below the service rep is being encouraged to create a predefined task.
 This task is not required and may be edited or deselected: